learntocloud/learn-to-cloud/phase3/README.md

 - Entry level certification: Like the [AWS Certified cloud practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) or the [Azure Fundamentals AZ-900](https://docs.microsoft.com/learn/certifications/exams/az-900).
 - Skip the entry level and go for an associate level: AWS has [three](https://aws.amazon.com/certification/) associate level certifications and Azure has I believe [four now](https://docs.microsoft.com/learn/certifications/browse/?resource_type=certification&products=azure&terms=associate).

 You can skip the entry level one and take more time studying for the associate, or take them both.
 Up to you.
+All certifications have an outline available and you can leverage them to decide if you want to take them.

 For the associate level AWS, I would go with any of them, I've heard the [SysOps](https://aws.amazon.com/certification/certified-sysops-admin-associate/) one is the hardest.
 Personally I have the [AWS certified developer associate](https://aws.amazon.com/certification/certified-developer-associate/) (it expired, but hey I still studied for it so I'm counting it!) it was a fun certification to study for.
 For Azure I would go for the [AZ-104](https://docs.microsoft.com/learn/certifications/azure-administrator/) or [AZ-204](https://docs.microsoft.com/learn/certifications/azure-developer/).
 The other associate level ones are a little more specificized.
 You can of course take them later on :)